With Aries as your rising sign you'll take

 alone, intrepid, faring on to where

-there will be few to even know or care.
+there will be very few to know or care.

 I've lived with millionaires, the starving poor,